Chalazion, eyelid lumps

 What Are The Treatments For Chalazia?

-• Warm Compress - You can start treating a chalazion during its initial phase with a warm compress, such as a clean washcloth soaked and wrung in hot water.
+• Warm Compress – You can start treating a chalazion during its initial phase with a warm compress, such as a clean washcloth soaked and wrung in hot water.
 Gently hold the warm compress over the chalazion for 10 to 15 minutes up to six times a day.
-This will help liquify the hardened oil, and stimulate the blocked oil gland to drain itself naturally.
-Remember to keep the washcloth for your own personal use, so as to avoid contaminating others.
-Heated eye masks which can be bought over the counter are also highly effective, as these tend to retain heat for longer periods of time.
+This will help liquify the hardened oil and stimulate the blocked oil gland to drain itself naturally.
+Remember to keep the washcloth for your own personal use to avoid contaminating others.
+Heated eye masks, which can be bought over the counter, are also highly effective, as these tend to retain heat for longer periods of time.

-• Eye Massage – After your warm compress treatment, a gentle eye massage will further promote drainage of the meibomian glands.
+• Eye Massage – A gentle eye massage will further promote drainage of the meibomian glands after your warm compress treatment.
 Make sure to wash your hands before applying pressure to the chalazion, and do not attempt to squeeze or pop it, as this will lead to tissue damage and further inflammation.

-• Go Makeup Free – It is important to forego any kind of eye makeup until your chalazion completely heals, and to ensure that makeup has been thoroughly removed before going to bed.
+• Go Makeup Free – It is essential to forego eye makeup until your chalazion completely heals and ensure that makeup has been thoroughly removed before bed.
 Mascaras, eyeliners and heavy eyeshadows can clog the meibomian gland orifices and can be a culprit of chalazia over time.
-If you’ve experienced a chalazion, be sure to replace all eye makeup during this period, as it may have been contaminated by the bacteria.
+If you’ve experienced a chalazion, replace all eye makeup during this period, as the bacteria may have contaminated it.

-• Chalazion Surgery - This is a simple procedure which is performed under local anaesthetic to numb the eyelid.
-A small incision is made on the inside of the eyelid to allow the contents of the eye cyst to drain.
+• Chalazion Surgery – This simple procedure uses local anaesthetic to numb the eyelid.
+A small incision is made on the inside of the eyelid to allow the eye cyst’s contents to drain.
 This is effective in approximately 70% of patients.
-In certain patients, the cyst no longer contains liquid contents but is formed of inflammatory granulation tissue which do not respond well to surgery.
+In certain patients, the cyst no longer contains liquid contents but is formed of inflammatory granulation tissue, which does not respond well to surgery.

-• Steroid Injection - Steroids may be injected into the cyst to treat the inflammatory granulation tissue.
-Your ophthalmologist will advise the best eyelid cyst treatment for you.
+• Steroid Injection – Steroids may be injected into the cyst to treat the inflammatory granulation tissue.
+Your ophthalmologist will advise you on the best eyelid cyst treatment for you.

 One Stop Chalazion Service